 What is the Task/Activity or Environment you are assessing?
 What Hazards are present or may be generated?
 Look at the activity, processes or substances used that could cause harm to health or injury.
-Use a row for each one identified Who is affected or exposed to hazards?
-(Staff Students Visitors Contractors Etc.) What Severity of Harm can reasonably be expected?
-(See Definitions Table 1) What Precautions (Existing Controls) are already in place to either Eliminate or Reduce the risk of an accident happening?
-What Likelih ood?
-See Definiti ons Table 1 What is the Risk Rating ?
-See Risk Rating Matrix Table 2 --- -- --- --- --- -- --
+Who is affected or exposed to hazards?
+(Staff Students What Severity of Harm can reasonably be expected?
+What Precautions (Existing Controls) are already in place to either Eliminate or Reduce the risk of an accident happening?
+Likelih ood?
+See Definiti ons What is the Risk Rating ?
+See Risk Rating Matrix Table 2 -- -- --- -- --- --- ---